Table of Contents

 - CIP-31 (Reference Inputs)

 As the name implies, a reference input would allow viewing an output without actually spending it, which is what Cardano hopes to do with CIP-31.
-The idea is to make accessing data that has already been stored on the network easier without worrying about UTXO churn from spending and creating new ones.
+The idea is to make accessing data already stored on the network easier without worrying about UTXO churning from spending and creating new ones.

 - CIP-32 (Inline Datums)